jtibbertsma/EventSurfing/README.md

-# PadCrashing
+# EventSurfing

 [Heroku link][heroku]

 [heroku]: http://pad-crashing.herokuapp.com/

 ## Minimum Viable Product
-PadCrashing is a clone of CouchSurfing built on Rails and Backbone.
+EventSurfing is a clone of CouchSurfing built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->